f-roof/.github/profile/README.md

 - Protect the house from rain and snow.
 - Provide solar energy to the house.
 - Provide food (vegetables) for the house's inhabitants.
-- Utilize a minimal amount of materials (solar panels and plant pots are the roof's structure).
+- Utilize a minimal amount of materials (solar panels and plant pots have dual purpose: they provide energy/food and make the roof's structure).

 ## Why F-Roof?

 Because:

 - Most of the roofs have a single function: to protect the house from rain and snow.
-We need more!
+We need more from a roof!
 - Ground-level soil should be used for growing trees not vegetables.
 Vegetables have small roots which require less soil.
 - Existing roof-gardens have too many unnecesarly layers, thus being expensive.
 One layer should be enough.
-- Soil on the roof provides thermal insulation, so the attic becomes less hotter.
+- Soil on the roof provides thermal insulation, so the attic becomes less hot during summer.
 - The air behind solar panels could be circulated (with a fan) so the temperature of the panels will be reduced and their efficiency will be increased.
 - Wood should not be utilized construction purposes.
 Trees are more important than for building houses!